sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

 Obtaining an ``Admin`` Service
 ------------------------------

-``Admin`` definition are accessible through the 'admin.pool' service.
+``Admin`` definition are accessible through the 'sonata_admin.pool' service or directly from the DIC.
-The ``Admin`` definitions are lazy loaded from the Pool to avoid overhead.
+The ``Admin`` definitions are lazy loaded from the DIC to avoid overhead.

 Filter and Datagrid
 -------------------